 The Exceptional Children’s department is responsible for conducting Child Find for those students suspected of having a disability and providing appropriate educational opportunities to all children with disabilities.
 The purpose is to ensure that all eligible children with disabilities have available to them a free, appropriate, public education.
 In order to meet the goals and address the purpose, the department provides comprehensive evaluation services to determine eligibility through Child Find.
 Once determined eligible by the Individualized Education Program (IEP) team, the students' needs are addressed through the development of an individualized education program which may address cognitive, educational, physical, behavioral, communication, motor and adaptive needs of the student.
 Special education and related services designed to meet the students' unique needs are administered through our program at Union Academy Charter.

 At Union Academy, children with disabilities will be educated in the regular educational environment with children who are non-disabled to the maximum extent appropriate, according to Individual Education Plan (IEP) specifications.
 Children with disabilities will receive services from certified special education teachers and support staff/therapists in the regular education setting to the fullest extent possible by providing accommodations, modifications, inclusion services, and pull-out support/remedial services as deemed necessary and appropriate by the IEP team to meet individual needs.

-Any student transferring into Union Academy with an IEP should contact the Exceptional Children’s office at the appropriate campus.
+Any student transferring into Union Academy with an IEP should contact the Exceptional Children’s office.

 For questions or concerns: